Helping The Hurt Attorney Blog

 This was implied above, but it's worth mentioning again.

-Injuries aren't always apparent right away, and it might take symptoms hours, days, or even weeks to show up.
+Accident victims don't always have apparent injuries, and it might take hours, days, or even weeks for accident symptoms to show up.

-Getting medical attention right away makes sure things don't get worse before symptoms start to reveal themselves.
+Getting medical care right away makes sure things don't get worse before symptoms start to reveal themselves.

-Even minor accidents can lead to severe injuries that require treatment, hospitalization, or even surgery.
+Even minor accidents can lead to severe injuries that require medical treatment, hospitalization, or even surgery.

 There's no reason to put your health at risk.

-Also, if you end up filing a claim, the extra documentation from the hospital will benefit your case.
+Also, if you end up filing a personal injury claim, the extra documentation from the hospital will benefit your case.

 3. Call The Police

-Even if the accident is minor and everyone involved is being civil, you should still call the police.
+Even if the accident is minor and everyone involved is being civil, you should still contact a police officer right away to make an official accident report.

-Having a police report is critical to any claim you might try to pursue a negligent driver.
+Having a police report is critical to any claim you might try to pursue against the at-fault driver.

-If possible, keep all vehicles involved in the accident should remain as they are, unless you're in danger.
+If possible, all vehicles involved in the accident should remain as they are unless you're in danger.
+This will help law enforcement file an accurate accident report.

 4. Give An Accurate Record

-Once the police arrive, you'll need to tell the investigating officers exactly what happened to the best if your ability.
+Once the police arrive, you'll need to tell the investigating officers exactly what happened, to the best of your knowledge, for their official record.

 If you aren't sure of certain facts, say so.

-Don't make any guesses, speculate, or misstate any facts.
-That could be used against you in court or negotiations.
+Don't guess, speculate, or misstate any facts.
+False information could be used against you in court or by an insurance adjuster.

 If they ask if you're injured and an injury isn't apparent, tell them you aren't sure.
-Never tell them you aren't.
+Never tell them you are not hurt.

 Also, while remaining civil and avoiding confrontation, make sure the statements made by everyone else involved are accurate as well.